Fordinh4/Promodo-Timer/README.md

 - HTML: The markup language used for structuring the web page.
 - CSS: Styling the application for an aesthetically pleasing user experience.
 - JavaScript: Adding interactivity and functionality to the web application.
-- [Howler.js](https://howlerjs.com/): A JavaScript library for seamless audio playback and sound management across all platforms.
+- [Howler.js](https://howlerjs.com/): A JavaScript library for audio playback and sound management across all platforms.

 ## 💁‍♂️ How to Use